Community Action Network wins big at Brand SA awards

 In celebration of unsung community heroes, the Aurorah Kuilsriver Community Action Network (CAN) were the big winners during the Brand SA Play Your Part Awards.

-CAN won in the poverty alleviation category and walked away with R25 000 at the gala event held at Houghton Hotel in Johannesburg on Thursday.
+CAN won in the poverty alleviation category and walked away with R250 000 at the gala event held at Houghton Hotel in Johannesburg on Thursday.

 The category shines the spotlight on community programmes that aim to reduce the rate of poverty by providing access to food, economic stability, and essentials to households and families living below the poverty line.